Requirements & Information

 Hearing Times (5, 15, 30, 60 mins.)

 Judge Sniffen’s available hearing times on JACS run 5, 15, 30, and 60 minutes.
 Hearings are limited to the time reserved.
 The scheduling party shall confer with the opposing counsel/party to agree on the total time required for the hearing.
+Each side is entitled to equal time.
 If the scheduling party is unable to confer or agree with the opposing counsel/party, the scheduling party should schedule the hearing to give the opposing counsel/party an equal amount of time to present to the Court.
+The party scheduling hearing must recognize that their time will be limited to one-half of the time reserved (i.e. 7.5 minutes for a 15-minute hearing).

 Please do not reserve back-to-back hearings in order to acquire a longer block of hearing time for a single motion without prior consent of the Court.
 Any hearing scheduled in this manner without consent will be cancelled without notice by the Court.